bruvellu/cephalic-furrow/3-text/furrow.md

 ![Disruption of initiator cell behavior in cephalic furrow mutants.
 **a**, Profile view of the head--trunk boundary epithelium in wildtype embryos and *prd*, *btd*, and *eve* mutants.
 Samples synchronized by the end of cellularization (0.0\ min).
 Arrow indicates the first infolding of the tissue.
 Initiator cells (IC) in wildtype embryos are tightly connected to adjacent cells, which become arched in the early invagination of the cephalic furrow (CF).
 This arrangement is perturbed in mutants.
 In *prd*, adjacent cells do not arch over the initiator row (6.1\ min) and the invagination is delayed.
 In *btd*, there is no initiator shortening, only a partial apical constriction bulging the epithelium (6.0\ min).
 In *eve*, there is no shortening or apical constriction.
 Both *btd* and *eve* form ectopic folds (EF) about ten minutes after the end of cellularization.
 The phenotypes were highly consistent for wildtype (1 experiment, 20 embryos), *btd* (3 experiments, 29 embryos) and *eve* (2 experiments, 23 embryos), and more variable for *prd* mutants (2 experiments, 26 embryos).
 Scale bars = 20\ µm.
 **b**, Surface view of the head--trunk boundary epithelium on 2D cartographic projections showing abnormal apical constriction in *prd* and *btd* mutants and absence of this behavior in *eve* mutants.
 The phenotypes were highly consistent for wildtype (1 experiment, 16 embryos), *btd* (3 experiments, 14 embryos) and *eve* (3 experiments, 12 embryos), and more variable for *prd* mutants (1 experiment, 14 embryos).
-Scale bars ≈ 20\ µm (pixel size varies across the projection).
+Scale bars ≈ 20\ µm.
 ](figures/FigED1.jpg){#fig:initiator tag="Extended Data Fig. 1" width=100%}

 \newpage